 The minimum requirements for first aid arrangements in low risk workplaces is to have a First Aid Appointed Person to oversee your first aid arrangements.
 This includes looking after the equipment, facilities and calling the emergency services.

 You can have more than one appointed person and they don’t need to have any formal first aid training.
-However, it's recommended that they complete the ‘First Aid Appointed Person eLearning training’ which is available through the Learning Gateway.

 How do I get first aid?